 PikeOS for securely isolating applications

 PikeOS from SYSGO offers developers of military systems an environment that guarantees application isolation; one which has proven itself in the aviation industry, meeting the extremely high security requirements involved.
 PikeOS is a modular software architecture that integrates multiple embedded applications on a single hardware platform.
 PikeOS offers both a full real-time operating system (Hard RTOS) and a virtualisation and partitioning system in order to support the specific requirements of applications in highly critical environments.
 The PikeOS platform is based on a small, certifiable microkernel which provides a virtualisation infrastructure.
 This enables various applications and resources to be placed within secure, individual partitions.

 The PikeOS Hypervisor itself is certified to the highest industry standards and is therefore a suitable foundation for critical systems where ensuring functional security is just as important as guaranteeing IT security.
 The security mechanisms are essentially based on two principles: Strict isolation of applications by means of time and resource partitioning, and control of communication channels.
 The individual applications within the overall system can have differing criticality levels within this environment.

 Thanks to the PikeOS security mechanisms, certification in line with sector-specific safety and security standards can be carried out separately for each application – an essential feature for keeping costs under control.
 In addition, PikeOS was the first platform to receive SIL 4 certification in multicore environments.

 PikeOS is a European system and is therefore not subject to any restrictions.
-It is being continually developed by SYSGO AG and adapted to new requirements.
+It is being continually developed by SYSGO GmbH and adapted to new requirements.
 SYSGO is a company within the French Thales Group, which also guarantees support for systems with a very long life cycle throughout the entire cycle.